FarFetchd/clickitongue/README.md

 up by your computer's microphone, to give sore wrists a rest.

 Clickitongue is still very much in early development, but is already basically usable.
-It currently runs on (non-Wayland) Linux only.
-Support for Wayland, Windows, and OSX is planned.
+It currently runs on (non-Wayland) Linux and Windows only.
+Support for Wayland and OSX is planned.

 # COMPILATION / NEEDED LIBRARIES